mas-bandwidth/gafferongames/content/post/integration_basics.md

 <img src="/img/game_physics/rk4_vs_semi_implicit_euler.png" width="100%"/>

 Wrong.
-Both integrators are so close to the exact result that it's impossible to make out the difference at this scale.
+Both integrators are so close to the exact result that it's impossible to make out any difference at this scale.
 Both integrators are stable and track the exact solution very well with **dt**=1/100.

 <img src="/img/game_physics/rk4_vs_semi_implicit_euler_zoomed_in.png" width="100%"/>

-Zooming in confirms that RK4 is slightly more accurate.
+Zooming in confirms that RK4 is more accurate than semi-implicit euler.

 But is it worth the complexity and extra runtime cost of RK4?
+Hard to say.

 Let's push a bit harder and see if we can find a significant difference between the two integrators.
-Unfortunately, we can't look at this system for long periods of time because it quickly damps down to zero, so let's switch to a [simple harmonic oscillator](https://en.wikipedia.org/wiki/Harmonic_oscillator#Simple_harmonic_oscillator) which oscillates forever.
+Unfortunately, we can't look at this system for long periods of time because it quickly damps down to zero, so let's switch to a [simple harmonic oscillator](https://en.wikipedia.org/wiki/Harmonic_oscillator#Simple_harmonic_oscillator) which oscillates forever without any damping.

-Here is the exact result we're aiming for:
+Here's the exact result we're aiming for:

 <img src="/img/game_physics/exact_solution_undamped.png" width="100%"/>

 To make it harder on the integrators, let's increase delta time to 0.1 seconds.

-Now if we zoom in after the integrators have been running for 90 seconds, we notice some interesting things:
+Next, we let the integrators run for 90 seconds and zoom in:

 <img src="/img/game_physics/rk4_vs_semi_implicit_euler_undamped_zoomed_in.png" width="100%"/>

-The semi-implicit euler (orange) has drifted out of phase with the exact solution because it has a slightly different frequency, while the green line of RK4 matches the frequency of the exact solution fairly closely, but is losing energy!
+After 90 seconds the semi-implicit euler solution (orange) has drifted out of phase with the exact solution because it has a slightly different frequency, while the green line of RK4 matches the frequency, but is losing energy!

 We can confirm this by increasing the time step to 0.25 seconds.